jjjordanmsft/ApplicationInsights-logforward/README.md

   -roleinstance string
         Telemetry role instance.
 Defaults to the machine hostname -severity string
-        Severity level in trace telemetry: Verbose, Information, Warning, Error, Critical (default "information")
+        Severity level in trace telemetry: Verbose, Information, Warning, Error, Critical (default "Information")
 ```

-At least `-ikey` and `-in` are required arguments.
+The only required arguments are `-ikey` and `-in`.

-By default, `ailogtrace` will send one trace event per line from the input.
+By default, `ailogtrace` will send one trace event per line of input.
+If
-If `-batch N` is specified, then all messages sent within a window
+`-batch N` is specified, then all messages sent within a window of `N`
-of `N` seconds will be sent together as a single trace event.
+seconds will be sent together as a single trace event.

-Input can be filtered with either or both `-filter` and `-filterout`
+Input can be filtered with either or both `-include` and `-exclude` options.
-options.
-These specify regular expressions that will either include or skip
+These specify regular expressions that will either include or skip lines
-lines that match those regular expressions.
+that match those regular expressions.
+They can each be included multiple
+times.
+Note that these expressions are compared against *lines* rather than
+batches.

 `-severity` can be used to specify the severity level that appears in the
 telemetry.